huaweicloud/terraform-provider-huaweicloud/docs/resources/cts_notification.md

 * `region` - (Optional, String, ForceNew) Specifies the region in which to manage the CTS notification resource.
   If omitted, the provider-level region will be used.
 Changing this creates a new resource.

 * `name` - (Required, String) Specifies the notification name.
-The value contains a maximum of 64 characters, and only letters, digits, underscores(_), and Chinese characters are allowed.
+The value contains a maximum of `64` characters, and only English letters, digits, underscores(_), and Chinese characters are allowed.

 * `operation_type` - (Required, String) Specifies the operation type, possible options include **complete** and **customized**.